the-teachingRSE-project/competencies/competencies.md

 elements of the research process across almost all domains.
 However, this shift means that basic software skills are now required by researchers at all career levels of a large amount of research fields where these were not previously required.
-Researchers often lack the skills to use specialized software for their research, let alone write it.
+Researchers often lack the skills to use specialised software for their research, let alone write it.
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 There still exists a gap in